 What goals does your business have for the future?
 Some coworking providers have programs to accelerate the growth of occupants.
-For example, StartHub in Miami offers an incubator for global ventures launching in US markets, along with other great programs.
+For example, the Hive in Southeast Asia offers partnership opportunities for member companies, along with other great programs.
 You want a coworking space that will support your business.

 - Focus on location

 If your virtual office is far away from where you live, chances are you won’t spend much time there.
 We recommend choosing an office that is close to your home.

 High-speed internet is a requirement for doing business in today’s internet environment.
 The facility should come equipped with Wi-Fi, a fax machine and conference rooms.
 Some locations have a kitchen and free coffee and snacks.
 Others offers 24/7 access to the office.
 The utilities you want to look for will depend on the needs of your business.